-The Edogawa cycling course follows the banks of the Edo River, which forms the border between Tokyo and Chiba prefectures.
+The Edogawa cycling course follows the banks of the Edo River, which forms the border between Tokyo and Chiba Prefectures.
 It's a great ride full of beautiful nature during any of the four seasons.
-The full 64-km course starts in Saitama Prefecture, where the Edo River branches off from the Tone River and ends in Chiba Prefecture.
+The full 64-km course starts in Saitama Prefecture, where the Edo River branches off from the Tone River, and ends in Chiba Prefecture.
 But for a much shorter course within Tokyo, a common starting point is Mizumoto Park in Katsushika City, with the endpoint being Shibamata, an old-school neighborhood made famous by the long-running Otoko wa Tsurai yo (Being A Man is Tough) movie series.
 The main character is Tora-san, a traveling salesman who finds himself in misadventures across Japan, always yearning to get back to Shibamata, his hometown.
 Check out the Shibamata Taishakuten Temple, a picturesque traditional house called Yamamoto-tei, and, if your curiosity about Tora-san is piqued, the Katsushika Shibamata Tora-san Museum.

-Following the course of the Sumida River will take you near, or even right past, so many of Tokyo's must-see neighborhoods and landmarks.
-You could start in Ryogoku—the epicenter of sumo wrestling, go past a series of colorful bridges, and find yourself at the base of Tokyo Skytree, with Asakusa and Sensoji Temple just a ways off on the other side of the river.
-Or, you could check out Tsukiji Market (which, despite the move of the famous fish market to Toyosu, is still a massive wholesale market in its own right), then head to glitzy Ginza.
+Following the course of the Sumida River will take you near, or even right past, many of Tokyo's must-see neighborhoods and landmarks.
+You could start in Ryogoku—the epicenter of sumo wrestling, go past a series of colorful bridges, and find yourself at the base of TOKYO SKYTREE, with Asakusa and Sensoji Temple just on the other side of the river.
+Or, you could check out Tsukiji Outer Market (which, despite the move of the famous fish market to Toyosu, is still a massive wholesale market in its own right), then head to glitzy Ginza.
 Or, take a detour to Tokyo Station and the Imperial Palace.
 Or chill out on Tsukuda, which sits at the tip of a piece of reclaimed land in the middle of the river.
 The Sumida River was a vital artery for commerce and transport in centuries past and it's still right at the heart of Tokyo today.

 The above suggestions are just to get you started.
-Cycle along the waters of Tokyo and you’ll see a wonderful mix of big-city development and beautiful nature, getting some exercise while you do it.
+Cycle along the waterways of Tokyo and you’ll see a wonderful mix of big-city development and beautiful nature, getting some exercise while you do it.
 Here are a few more ideas: